 A grant of representation will be necessary where the deceased owned real estate in their sole name or as a tenant in common.
 A grant of representation will also be necessary where an institution in which the deceased owned assets requires a grant, prior to releasing assets.
 Each institution has their own requirements as to whether a grant of representation is required.
 Often, the value of the assets held will determine whether a grant is required.

 Where the deceased's assets are jointly owned, a grant of representation may not be required.
 In these circumstances, it will often simply be a matter of attending the particular bank of the account holder with the death certificate to transfer the accounts to the surviving joint holder.

 This also includes real estate owned as a joint proprietor.
 In these circumstances, an application will need to be made to Land Use Victoria by the surviving proprietor to have the name of the deceased removed from the Certificate of Title.

 Applying for a Grant of Representation

-If you require expert legal assistance when applying for an application for a grant of representation, or simply need assistance with grants of representation in general, please contact one of our lawyers on 1300 205 506.
+If you require expert legal assistance when applying for an application for a grant of representation, or simply need assistance with grants of representation in general, please contact our accredited specialist Wills and Estates team on 1300 205 506.